codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 Forces translator to generate begin/end methods that will delegate begin/end methods of a field or an auto-property.

-The attribute triggering conditions is that for the type of a field or an auto-property to which the attribute is applied, the translator should generate begin/end methods, or this type is one of our system collections that have begin/end methods.
+The attribute triggering condition is that for the type of a field or auto-property to which the attribute is applied, the translator should generate begin/end methods, or this type should be one of the system collections that have begin/end methods.

 This attribute has a lower priority than the CppNoBeginEndMethods attribute and a higher priority than the generate_begin_end_methods option.